Online Program at a Glance

 Designed for aspiring marketers and young professionals working in marketing-related fields, our MS program aims to give you the experience you would gain in a junior marketing role.
 Through project-based classes and hands-on marketing consulting experiences, we empower you to become a valued and respected marketing expert who produces data-driven results from Day One.

 Curriculum and Coursework

-The MS in Digital Marketing and Media (Marketing Analytics Specialization) is a 10 course program.
+The MS in Digital Marketing and Media is a 10 course program.
 Each semester is 15 weeks and students will take one or two courses per semester.
-You will complete your degree in as quickly as 18 months.
+You will complete your degree in as little as 18 months.

 Marketing Management and Strategy

 Gain a solid foundation in modern marketing from a strategic, general management perspective.
 Concepts and techniques presented address competitive analysis, segmentation, positioning strategy, and marketing decisions that support an effective marketing strategy.
 To reflect the scope of today’s business world, the course examines marketing across diverse contexts and perspectives, including domestic and international, products and services.